'Killer dad' admits to murdering more kids

 A man arrested with his wife for allegedly murdering their 2-year-old daughter has also admitted to killing four sons born to one of his three former wives, police said on Wednesday.

 Songsak Songsaeng, 46, and his wife Sunan Nahuanin, 40, from Kamphaeng Phet, were arrested in Pathum Thani.
-They were taken to Kamphaeng Phet to show investigators where they buried their 2-year-old daughter, after which they were returned to Bang Khen police station in Bangkok on Wednesday.
+They were taken to Kamphaeng Phet to show police where they buried their 2-year-old daughter.
 The girl was found buried under concrete at her mother's house in Kamphaeng Phet.

-During questioning at Bang Khen police station, a tearful Mr Songsak admitted to having killed his daughter, though he claimed mental illness drove him to commit the crime, according to police.
+During questioning at Bang Khen police station, a tearful Mr Songsak admitted to having killed his daughter, though he claimed mental illness drove him to do it, according to police.

 He said he felt guilty and wanted to apologise for what he had done.

-The couple's arrest came after social media influencer Kanthat Pongpaiboonvej, alias Kan Chompalang, called on police on Sept 10 to help two girls aged 4 and 12 whom local netizens said were often physically assaulted by their father.
+The couple's arrest came after a social media influencer called on police on Sept 10 to help two girls aged 4 and 12 whom local netizens said were often physically assaulted by their father.

 When police arrived at their apartment in Bang Khen district, the girls' parents were not home.